bruvellu/terebratalia-wnts/0-data/orthology/README.md

 # Orthology assignment

-Phylogenetic analyses of *Terebratalia transversa* Wnt signaling components to resolve their orthology.
+This directory contains the phylogenetic analyses of *Terebratalia transversa* Wnt signaling components to resolve their orthology.

 ## Pipeline